Save to Local

 1. Open the "File" menu in Reading Forest

-2. Select "Open" → "Local"
+2. Select "Open" and choose "Local" in the storage selection dialog

 3. Choose the saved file from the Files app interface